postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/creating-run-button.md

 ---

-You can use The Run in Postman button to [share your Postman Collections](/docs/postman/collections/sharing-collections/) and connect Postman directly to your API documentation or website.

-The button imports and opens a copy of your collection of API endpoints directly in the user’s Postman app.
-Embed the button on your website and give your users direct access to your Postman Collection.
+You can embed The Run in Postman button in your website to [share your Postman Collections](/docs/postman/collections/sharing-collections/) with developers.
+The button imports a copy of your collection directly into the user’s Postman app.

 > The Run in Postman button also works with API description formats like Swagger and RAML.
 To create a button for the framework you use, convert your file to a collection by [importing it into Postman](/docs/postman/collections/data-formats/).